emanuele-palazzetti/android-gaming/README.rst

 Build system
 ------------

 This project uses the new Android build system (Gradle_).
-To build the project type
+To build the project type:

 .. code-block:: python

     gradle aR --no-daemon

-or you can use Gradle wrapper present in this repository (gradlew)
+or you can use Gradle wrapper present in this repository (`gradlew`).

 .. _Gradle: http://tools.android.com/tech-docs/new-build-system/user-guide